ImaginaryNumb3r/Hephaestus-Experimental/src/lib/argument2/remarks.md

     - No type inference on literals (acceptable for sinel instances where all other variables are initialized as `var`)
     - Comments are sentences.
 They start with a capital letter and end on a punctuation mark ('.', '!', '?')
     - Wording: "get" is always an quick operation with O(1).
 If that is not the case, use "load" or "make".
                "Fetch" can be used as an alternative to return Optionals.
+               "Put" is an action which does not create duplicate entries in a collection.
+               When a method returns a mutable collection, it must be treated as property (and not be named get, set etc.)
     - For immutable Value Objects, omitting the use of getters is okay.
     - Reflection is fine as long as you don't meddle with foreign libraries.
     - Be cautious in comments with wording: In the Java world, words like `final` have a different meaning and should not be used lightly.